 Here are some key points about mastitis.
 More detail and supporting information is in the main article.

 - Mastitis rarely affects more than one breast at a time.

 - In very rare cases, mastitis can affect males.

-- Mastitis often occurs because of a blocked milk duct.
+- Mastitis often starts with a blocked milk duct.

 - Symptoms can include chills, fatigue, and a swollen breast.

-Signs or symptoms may develop rapidly, and can include:
+Signs or symptoms may develop rapidly.
+They can include: